 The Board has established three committees, namely, the Audit Committee, Nomination Committee, and Remuneration Committee, for overseeing particular aspects of the Company's affairs.
-All Board committees of the Company are established with specific written terms of reference which deal clearly with their authority and duties.
-The terms of reference of each of the Audit Committee, Nomination Committee, and Remuneration Committee are available on the websites of the Company and the Stock Exchange.
+The terms of reference of the Board committees are posted on the websites of the Company and the Stock Exchange and are available to shareholders upon request.